By: Gabrielle Braud

 “I think health care, in general, is becoming more dominated by just a few massive corporate players, and it has lost that personal touch and approach to helping patients out,” explains Joseph Thomas, an emergency room doctor who is also working to open his own urgent care practice on Juban Road in Livingston Parish.

-Like many other emergency room physicians turned entrepreneur, Thomas hopes his clinic will help unburden emergency rooms and provide convenient, quality care in areas of Baton Rouge that are lacking.
+Like many other emergency room physicians turned entrepreneurs, Thomas hopes his clinic will help unburden emergency rooms and provide convenient, quality care in areas of Baton Rouge that are lacking.
 But he also sees urgent care as a path to more autonomy as a health practitioner.

 “Everyone is feeling the grind, I suppose, of working in the big hospitals where things are just so hectic,” he says.